Altinity/clickhouse-regression/ssl_keeper/Readme_ssl_fips.md

 ### Verify FIPS-Compatible Altinity Stable Version

-To verify the software version, run ‘select version()’ on the running server with any client program.
+To verify the software version, run `SELECT version()` on the running server with any client program.
-This example confirms the version for both clickhouse-client as well as clickhouse-server.
+This example confirms the version for both `clickhouse-client` as well as ClickHouse server.

 ```bash
 $ clickhouse-client <options>